Mestizo: Colombia

-Colombia whose land was named after explorer Christopher Columbus is the product of the interacting and mixing of the European conquistadors and colonist with the different Amerindian peoples of Colombia.
+Colombia, whose land was named after Christopher Columbus, is the product of the interacting and mixing of the European conquistadors and colonist with the different Indigenous peoples of Colombia.
 With the arrival of Europeans came the arrival of the enslaved Africans, whose cultural element was mostly introduced into the coastal areas of Colombia.
 To this day, Afro-Colombians form a majority in several coastal regions of the country.

-Over time Colombia has become a primarily Mestizo country due to limited immigration from Europe in the 19th and 20th centuries, with the minorities being: the mulattoes and pardos, both mixed race groups of significant partial African ancestry who live primarily in coastal regions among other Afro-Colombians; and pockets of Amerindians living around the rural areas and the Amazonian Basin regions of the country.
+Over time Colombia has become a primarily Mestizo country due to limited immigration from Europe in the 19th and 20th centuries, with minorities of mulattoes and pardos, both mixed race groups of significant partial African ancestry who live primarily in coastal regions among other Afro-Colombians; and pockets of Indigenous peoples living around the rural areas and the Amazonian Basin regions of the country.

-An extraofficial estimate considers that the 49% of the Colombian population is mestizo or of mixed European and Amerindian ancestry.
-Approximately 37% is of mainly European ancestry, although with an average of 24% native, (predominantly Spanish, and a part of Italian, French, and German) and of Middle Eastern ancestry.
-10.6% is of African ancestry, though those of at least some* partial African ancestry raise the percentage to well over half of the entire country's population.
-Amerindians comprise 3.4% of the population.
-0.01% of the population are Roma.
-The 2005 census reported that the "non-ethnic population", consisting of Europeans and Mestizos (those of mixed European and Amerindian ancestry), constituted 86% of the national population.
+Estimates of the Mestizo population in Colombia vary, as Colombia's national census does not include White or Mestizo as ethnic options.
+According to the 2018 census, approximately 87% of the Colombian population listed no ethnic affiliation, being mostly White or Mestizo, while an estimated 49–60% of Colombians are of mixed race.
+A 2010 study by Rojas et al. reported an average ethnic composition of 47% Indigenous, 42% European, and 11% African.
+A 2023 genetic study conducted by Criollo et al. estimated that the average admixture for Mestizo Colombians is 50.8% European, 40.7% Indigenous, and 8.5% African ancestry, however this varies significantly across regions of the country.